CUH Logo

 Where will the EEG be performed?

-There are two neurophysiology departments.
-One of these is on level 3 of the main Outpatients building; the other is located in Clinic 33 of the Addenbrooke’s Treatment Centre.
-Please check your letter carefully for details on where your appointment will be and use the maps in this leaflet to guide you.
-Additional information on getting to Addenbrooke’s is available on our website.
+Neurophysiology have two departments.
+One of these can be found on level 3 of the Main Outpatients building and the other is located in Clinic 33 of the Addenbrooke’s Treatment Centre.
+Please check your letter carefully for details on where your appointment will be and use the maps provided in this leaflet to guide you.
+Additional information on getting to Addenbrooke’s and different modes of transport can be found at Finding us.

 Please note: if you arrive more than 30 minutes late for your appointment, you may not be seen.